balbasty/computational-anatomy-notes/spatial-energies.md

 Context
 -------

-In our generatives models, images are often assumed to stem from a multivariate Gaussian distributions, where the number of dimension is equal to the number of pixels or voxels in the image.
+In our generatives models, images are often assumed to stem from a multivariate Gaussian distribution, where the number of dimension is equal to the number of pixels or voxels in the image.
 In a Bayesian context, finding the optimal (deformation, velocity, probability, ...) field $\mathbf{y}$ given an observed image $\mathbf{x}$ consists of optimising the log probability:

 $$\begin{split}\hat{\mathbf{y}} & = \arg\!\max_{\mathbf{y}} \overbrace{\ln p(\mathbf{x} \mid \mathbf{y})}^{\mathrm{similarity}} + \overbrace{\ln \mathcal{N}\left(\mathbf{y} \mid \mathbf{0}, \mathbf{L}^{-1}\right)}^{\mathrm{regularisation}} \\
 & = \arg\!\min_{\mathbf{y}} -\ln p(\mathbf{x} \mid \mathbf{y}) + \frac{1}{2}\mathbf{y}^{\mathrm{T}}\mathbf{L}\mathbf{y}\end{split}$$

 It is useful to parameterise this multivariate Gaussian so that it corresponds to the belief we can have about the image appearance.
-Whereas we are interested in bias fields, deformation fields or tissue probability maps, a common assumption is that images are smooth, *i.e.*, they do not show sharp edges and vary slowly.
+Whether we are interested in bias fields, deformation fields or tissue probability maps, a common assumption is that images are smooth, *i.e.*, they do not show sharp edges and vary slowly.
 A way of enforcing such smoothness is by defining precision matrices ($\mathbf{L}$) based on differential operators, so that the regularisation term penalises spatial derivatives -- *i.e.*, gradients -- of the image.

 Typically, assume that a matrix $\mathbf{K}$ allows to compute gradients of an image by using [finite differences](https://en.wikipedia.org/wiki/Finite_difference), *i.e.*, $\mathbf{K}\mathbf{y}$ returns the first derivatives of $\mathbf{y}$.
 Then $(\mathbf{K}\mathbf{y})^{\mathrm{T}}(\mathbf{K}\mathbf{y}) = \mathbf{y}^{\mathrm{T}}\mathbf{K}^{\mathrm{T}}\mathbf{K}\mathbf{y}$ returns the sum of square gradients of $\mathbf{y}$.
 We recognise the regularisation term in the previous objective function, with $\mathbf{L} = \mathbf{K}^{\mathrm{T}}\mathbf{K}$, which is postitive-definite by construction.